Targa Florio: 1970s, safety and demise

 Although the Targa Florio was a rally-type race that took place on closed-off public mountain roads with (aside from straw bales and weak guardrails at some of the turns, the latter were installed by the island's government) practically no safety features, only 9 people – including spectators – died at the event over the 71 year and 61 race history using a total of 6 circuit configurations.
 This number is relatively small compared to other open road races like the Mille Miglia, where over a period of 30 years and 24 races 56 people lost their lives, and the Carrera Panamericana, where over a period of 5 years and 5 races 25 people were killed.
 This is probably due to the fact that the very twisty nature of the mountain roads used kept average lap speeds very low, never going above 80 mi/h, even with the very long straight at the northernmost end of the track.
 In comparison, most road circuits had average speeds anywhere between 110 mi/h and 160 mi/h.
+Like most previously used street circuits throughout history, it is still possible to drive on all the roads used for every Targa Florio dating back to 1906.

 Legacy

 After winning the race several times, Porsche named the hardtop convertible version of the 911 after the Targa.
 The name targa means plaque or plate, see targa top.

 The Australian-made Leyland P76 had a special version named Targa Florio to commemorate victory by journalist-rallyist Evan Green on a Special Stage of the 1974 London-Sahara-Munich World Cup Rally which was held on the Targa Florio course.

 Since 1992 the event has lent its name to a modern recreation, staged half-a-world away in the form of the famous road rally Targa Tasmania held on the island state of Tasmania, off the Southern coast of Australia.
 There are also the Targa New Zealand since 1995, the Targa Newfoundland since 2002 and Targa Great Barrier Reef since 2018 where it is held in the Far North section of Queensland.

-2017 will celebrate the 101st Anniversary of the Targa Florio and the first time the event has left Italy.
-This is an amazing attraction for Victoria, Australia and all car enthusiasts.
-The event, tours Victoria’s coast and countryside from November 29 to December 3 and features over 150 of the world’s most admirable cars and is expected to attract fans, celebrities and media from across the globe.
+2017 saw the 101st Anniversary of the Targa Florio, and the first time the event has left Italy.
+Held in Victoria, Australia, the event took place from November 29 to December 3 and featured over 150 cars..